 - User Experience – One ongoing project of the STEM Food & Ag Council is FeedNourishThrive.org, a website launched to help those currently making decisions about their future explore various interesting and fulfilling STEM careers in food and agriculture.
 This Group’s focus is to ensure that content is creative, interesting and consistently updated, and to modify the site as needed to improve the user experience.

 - Data Validation – Ensuring that messaging is interesting and compelling to the target audience is crucial to the work of the STEM Food & Ag Council.
 This Group has conducted several focus groups to get a sense of what young people’s career interests are and how they feel about careers in food and agriculture.
 The Group will also help to disseminate their findings externally and inform the work of the Council.

 - Outreach Event – It is important to the work of the Council that young people making career choices are able to be a part of the conversation.
-This Group is organizing and implementing an outreach event on April 27, 2017, in conjunction with the Global STEM Talent Summit, that will be a live, in-person and webcast, conversation between current and future STEM food and agriculture leaders.
+This Group organizes and implements outreach, often in conjunction with other organizations and events, for live, in-person and webcast conversations between current and future STEM food and agriculture leaders.

 - Growth & Retention – The Council strives to ensure that Council members derive value from their membership.
 This Group exists to help grow the Council and find new and diverse membership and to mold the Council’s project and initiatives to the current interests and needs of the members.

 Together, as fully committed leaders and professionals, the SFAC will engage America’s youth, educators and parents to inspire, nurture and engage them in their discovery and pursuit of STEM Food & Agriculture careers.